vfaronov/httpolice/HACKING.rst

 Maintenance
 ~~~~~~~~~~~

+- Run a fresh Travis build, look at its logs and make sure everything's right.

-- Watch for new versions of related software
+- Watch for new versions of Python:

+  - make sure HTTPolice works with them
+  - add them to Travis config
+  - update PyPI trove classifiers

-  and make sure they are compatible with HTTPolice:
+- Watch for new versions of libraries and make sure HTTPolice works with them.

+- Watch for new versions of software HTTPolice integrates with:

+  - tcpflow

+  - HAR exporters

+    - major Web browsers
+    - Fiddler

+  - mitmproxy

-  - main dependencies (``install_requires``);
+  - Django

-  - sources of input data (tcpflow, major Web browsers, Fiddler).
+- Test HTML reports in current versions of major Web browsers.

+- Watch for new RFCs and RFC errata that may affect HTTPolice rules.

 - Update development dependencies: